-Press down trigger lockout and the blip the throttle trigger (2) - the Master Control lever (1) moves to the run position I and the engine settles down to idling speed.
+If the engine was started in the start position ▲: Press down trigger lockout (1) and the pull the throttle trigger (2) at the same time - the Master Control lever (3) moves to the run position I and the engine settles down to idling speed.

-• Pull the hand guard back toward the front handle.
+Pull the hand guard back towards the front handle.